Everyone should be able to enjoy a day out at the beach!

 Thanks to all our supporters – we are Creating Change Together.

 Wooden Spoon, the Children’s Rugby Charity, SportNI, the Department of Agriculture, Environment & Rural Affairs and BBC Children in Need have all provided funds for purchase of Inclusive Beach equipment and event equipment.
 Surfing is one of our most popular events and our sit-down tandem surfboard is an amazing piece of kit, designed by a team from national charity Cerebra.

 Many individuals and groups have also fundraised to help support the upkeep of this equipment and associated events.
 Most recently, through a Crowdfunding campaign, with match funding from Sport NI and National Emergency Trust, Anna Corry from Blossomingbirds and her supporters raised funds which is allowing us to introduce Portstewart in 2022.
 We are very grateful to all our supporters.

 - Ensure you have membership of Mae Murray Foundation – which is free!
 Click here.

-- Read Frequently Asked Questions and Terms & Conditions below
+- Read Frequently Asked Questions and Terms and Conditions.

 - Check beach schedules and equipment options for your preferred beach.
 If unsure about which piece of equipment is best for you, contact MMF office.

-- Complete online booking request form.
-NB You must send your request at least 72 hours in advance.
+- Complete the online booking request form.
+You MUST send your request 72 hours in advance.
+Click here

 Beach Season Schedule